-The South Carolina Department of Administration (DOA) partnered with the ORS to create and launch the GetConnectedSC initiative, a high-speed internet access and adoption campaign to better understand the needs of South Carolina citizens.
-As part of the campaign, a website, GetConnectedSC.org, was created to house information for citizens who wished to take the Better-Internet Survey, find resources such as information on the ACP, and learn about and register for the roadshow events described below.

-The South Carolina Department of Administration (referred to herein as DOA and which held responsibility for Digital Equity prior to October 1, 2023) and the ORS supported these efforts by promoting a public awareness campaign through billboards, social media, in-person advertisement, and local advertisements such as newspaper inserts.
+The DOD partnered with the ORS to create and launch the GetConnectedSC initiative, a high-speed internet access and adoption campaign to better understand the needs of South Carolina citizens.
+As part of the campaign, a website, GetConnectedSC.org, was created to house information for citizens who wished to take the "Better Internet Survey," find resources such as information on the ACP, and learn about and register for the roadshow events described below.
+The South Carolina Department of Administration (referred to herein as DOA and which held responsibility for digital equity prior to October 1, 2023) and the ORS supported these efforts by promoting a public awareness campaign through billboards, social media, in-person advertisement, and local advertisements such as newspaper inserts.